 Fried Bread VS Sopapillas difference

-There exist 2 major differences.
-The dough for sopapillas is rolled out thick and the size is 4 by 4.
-When are fried, they puff up.
+There are two major differences.
+The dough for sopapillas is rolled out thick, and the size is 4 by 4.
+When they are fried, they puff up.
 Fried bread size is greater and the shape is like a pizza.
 It doesn’t puff upon frying and contains puffy spots.

 Can I prepare the sopapilla dough ahead of time?

 Yes, you can store the dough in the fridge.
 But, this will make you work more.
-As the dough will start oxidizing and color will change.
+As the dough starts oxidizing, the color will change.
 You may need to knead the dough again.

 Freezing the sopapillas is not recommended.